LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

 The built-in predicates :ref:`predicates_implements_protocol_2_3` and :ref:`predicates_conforms_to_protocol_2_3`
-allows us to find which categories implements which protocols:
+allow us to find which categories implement which protocols:

 .. code-block:: text